manticoresoftware/manticoresearch/manual/english/Searching/Faceted_search.md

 Short version:
 - `strict` = apply everything
-- `auto` = apply everything except this facet's own filters
+- `auto` = apply everything except this facet's own filters + `status`
-- `max` = `auto` + unavailable buckets
+- `max` = broad base-query counts + `status`
+- `all filters` (SQL only) = apply everything
 - `filters` = apply only these filters
 - `exclude_filters` = apply everything except these filters

 Performance note:
-- `max` is the most expensive facet mode because it has to discover and label unavailable buckets in addition to the normal facet counts
+- `max` is the most expensive facet mode because it has to collect broad facet counts and strict/current availability metadata
 - on large datasets or queries with many facets, `max` can be much slower than `strict` or `auto`
-- prefer `strict` or `auto` by default, and enable `max` only when the UI really needs unavailable buckets
+- use `auto` when the UI needs selectable buckets from the current filter scope, and `max` when it also needs broad bucket lists with unavailable values

 Example